ChangeWindows/Content/readme.md

 ## FAQ

-**Will you publish the whole website here one day?**

-That's not currently in the planning.
-We're thinking about doing so, through.
-Perhaps one day.
-Unlike prior version, ChangeWindows 4 does pull its content directly from GitHub, but that only applies to the changelogs themselves, not yet to all data arround it (like numbers, dates, codenames, minilogs, and so on).

 **Can we add images?**

 Yes, however, we usually do this ourselves due to the following requirements (but if you're image applies to it, feel free):
-- The image resolution must be 1824p on a 2:3 ratio (or rather: a Surface Pro 4)
-- Scaling must be set to 200%
+- The image resolution for desktop must be 1824p on a 2:3 ratio (or rather: a Surface Pro 4) and scaling must be set to 200%
+ - For Mobile, Server, Xbox and IoT there are no restrictions
 - It must have the default wallpaper of that build as its background
 - The screenshot must show off some of the larger changes in this build (if applicable) (for 10158, for example, that was the Edge branding, new browser and new toggles in Action Center)